NickRRomero/SeniorProject/README.md

 Customized Access to Content was developed as a Senior Project in Software Engineering at Cal Poly, San Luis Obispo

-Author Nick Romero
+Author: Nick Romero

-Advisor Davide Falessi
+Advisor: Davide Falessi

 ### Developer Dependencies